morid648/portfolio-xirr-zerodha/README.md

 - **Privacy:** All sensitive identifiers removed.
 Open position prices sourced from NSE closing prices on April 14, 2026.
 - **Nature:** Real-world data with structural gaps — not a synthetic or course dataset

+> All personally identifiable information (client ID, order ID, account details)
+> has been removed.
+Only trade date, stock symbol, quantity, price, and
+> direction (buy/sell) are retained — all of which constitute publicly
+> available market data.

 ---

 ## ⚙️ Methodology & Approach